Watch & Metrics

 Watch — live session observation

-reads from disk as new turn artifacts are written, so it works whether
+agent-relay watchEither way it reads from disk as new turn artifacts are written, so it works

 turn 1 prompt sent 1,420 tokensturn 1 output returned 380 tokens · 2 tool callsturn 2 prompt sent 1,890 tokensturn 2 decision switched to pytestturn 3 blocker test_refresh_flow still redstatus rate-limit reached · checkpoint saved